-The Service Processor is compatible with simple ASCII terminals, and therefore compatible with most emulators.
-It is for the cases when a remote session is handed off from the Service Processor to the operating system that agreeing terminal emulators becomes important.
+The SP is compatible with simple ASCII terminals, and therefore compatible with most emulators.
+It is for the cases when a remote session is handed off from SP to the operating system that agreeing terminal emulators becomes important.

 The server's operating system will have some built-in terminal emulators.
-You may also have a commercially available terminal emulation.
+Your server may also have a commercially available terminal emulation.
 It is important that the local and host computers select the same or compatible terminal emulators so the key assignments and responses will match.
 This will assure successful communications and control.